Can Coffee Make You Sick?

-By Sierra Meisser — / Coffee Talk
+By Megan Dority — / Coffee Talk

-- Go with a dark roast.
+If you find that you’re sensitive to high acidity go with a dark roast.
 Darker roasts generally have a low acidity, and the chemicals that arise during the roasting process may help in hindering your stomach acid.

 Non-dairy, low-fat and artificial creamers aren’t much better than the artificial sweeteners your pairing them with.
 These creamers tend to include harmful ingredients such as high fructose corn syrup, hydrogenated oils, thickeners, and other unnatural and harmful ingredients.
 Dipotassium phosphate, for example, an ingredient used to break down coffee acidity, can actually lead to both nausea and *shiver* diarrhea.
 Calcium will offset acidity.